MarceloBrazolim/Discord.js-Bot-Model/README.md

 # Discord.js-Bot-Base
-Object oriented programmed discord.js generic bot for easy startup and setup.
+Object oriented programmed discord.js generic model bot for easy startup and setup.

-Made this mainly because i was tired of writing a bot from scratch on every single comission.
+- Made this mainly because i was tired of writing a bot from scratch on every single comission.

-This repository is **code free**, meaning that anyone can edit and sell it's content, **as long** as displaying a refferal to this repository https://github.com/MarceloMarchezini/Discord.js-Bot-Base#readme
+#### This repository is **code free**, meaning that anyone can edit and sell it's content, **as long** as displaying a refferal to this repository
+https://github.com/MarceloMarchezini/Discord.js-Bot-Base#readme